gwiam/awt_atoyom/porting_minimum_level_prefabs.md

         - somehow doesn't work
     - force functions naming is inconsistant
         - why is it add_constant_central_force for ridigbody3D but apply_constant_central_force for rigidbody2D!?
+- how do I carry exported variables to a higher level scene?